donny/dipper/README.md

 ### Project

+Dipper uses the the [Star Wars API](https://swapi.co) (SWAPI) to generate trivia or random bits of information about the films, people, planets, species, starships, and vehicles of the Star Wars universe.
+It has a very simple interface with just one button to generate random Star Wars trivia.
+The screenshot of the app:

+![Screenshot](https://raw.githubusercontent.com/donny/dipper/master/screenshot.png)

+### Implementation

-[React](https://facebook.github.io/react/) is a JavaScript library for building user interfaces.
+Dipper is implemented using [React](https://facebook.github.io/react/) which is a JavaScript library for building user interfaces.
 There are many [tutorials](https://github.com/enaqx/awesome-react) on React, but it’s best to start from the [basic](http://jamesknelson.com/learn-raw-react-no-jsx-flux-es6-webpack/) of React itself.
 Using React and the modern web development workflow tools require a lot of configuration.
 Thus, usually we start with a boilerplate code.
 Two of the [many](https://risingstars2016.js.org/#react-template) React boilerplates are: [Create React App](https://github.com/facebookincubator/create-react-app) and [React Boilerplate](http://reactboilerplate.com/).
 This project is started using the Create React App boilerplate.

-Dipper uses the the [Star Wars API](https://swapi.co) (SWAPI) to generate trivia or random bits of information about the films, people, planets, species, starships, and vehicles of the Star Wars universe.
 Dipper is deployed on [Netlify](https://www.netlify.com) which is a new service for quickly rolling out static websites.
-It supports custom domains, SSL, built-in form submissions, API Proxy, etc.
+It supports custom domains, SSL, built-in form submissions, API Proxy, etc. Netlify has GitHub integration that allows us to connect a GitHub repository to a Netlify site.
+And whenever we push to GitHub, Netlify will run the build command and deploy the result.

-![Screenshot](https://raw.githubusercontent.com/donny/dipper/master/screenshot.png)

-### Implementation
+SWAPI unfortunately [doesn't support](https://github.com/phalt/swapi/issues/60) CORS.
+Thus, the API must be proxied through [CORS Anywhere](https://github.com/donny/cors-anywhere) which is a NodeJS reverse proxy which adds CORS headers to the proxied request.
+The CORS Anywhere app for Dipper is hosted on [Heroku](https://www.heroku.com).
+Thus, we have a Netlify site (Dipper) that communicates with a Heroku app (CORS Anywhere) to use the Star Wars API (SWAPI).

 ### Conclusion